 Several years ago, quinoa started popping up on Passover tables.
 It is now a staple.
 There is kosher for Passover quinoa, quinoa flakes, quinoa flour…I’ve seen this amazing supergrain used as a replacement for rice in sushi and as a satisfying side dish for meat and fish.
 Quinoa itself has a bland taste, so it is a perfect foil for spices and vegetables.
 If you want to give it even more flavor, you can cook it in vegetable juice instead of water.
-That way, you get color and taste for your recipe.
+In that way, you get color and more taste for your recipe.

 Here is my recipe for a crust made out of quinoa.
 It is not moisture proof.
 Don’t fill it with as much eggs and liquid (milk/vegetable broth) as you would a regular quiche.
 I use a total of 3/4 cup liquid (2 large eggs plus 1/4 vegetable broth) for a 9 inch crust.
 When you pour that over about 1 1/4 pounds of sautéed vegetables, the vegetables absorb some of the liquid and the crust stays firm.
 You can also just layer an assortment of your favorite roasted vegetables in the crust and add no liquid at all.
-To make it more filling or richer for a dairy meal, you can sprinkle parmesan or shredded mozzarella on top of the vegetables before you bake it.
+To make it more filling or richer for a dairy meal, sprinkle parmesan or shredded mozzarella on top of the vegetables before you bake it.
 Once it cools, the crust can be unmolded just like a pastry crust and it cuts beautifully!
 It’s perfect for Passover and perfect for those who want to be gluten free all year round.

 Prep time: 15 minutes

-HInt: Should you wish to moisture proof this crust, brush the baked crust with a layer of frothy egg whites or a thin layer of grated Parmesan cheese (for a dairy meal) and then bake it for two-three minutes more in a 350°F. oven.
+Hint: Should you wish to moisture proof this crust, brush the baked crust with a layer of frothy egg whites or a thin layer of grated Parmesan cheese (for a dairy meal) and then bake it for two-three minutes more in a 350°F. oven.

 By March 21, 2017Published: